schibalt/cpuscraper/README.md

 # cpuscraper
-scrapes cpu info from retail and benchmark sites to provide enable analytics for informed purchase decisions
+scrapes cpu info from retail and benchmark sites to enable analytics for informed purchase decisions